jjy1031/jjy1031.github.io/docs/how-to.md

 ```

 To run dandelion, your current conda environment should be **ts**.
-You can enter this in terminal for more information:
+You can enter the following command in terminal for more information:

 ``` python
 $ dandelion_sample -h